netcraftsmen/cfic/README.md

  * Software Lifecycle Management- _Integrating Software Image Management into the network pipeline by automating upgrades based on external events.
 For example, using the OpenVuln PSIRT API, a workflow is instantiated that upgrades software based on a published security vulnerability - This includes executing tests post-upgrade and report generation.
 OpenSource tooling is preferable (PyATS, Batfish, TextFSM).
 Additional points if reporting can map to federal standards such as RMF._

- * Closed Loop Automation- _Using telemetry generated from the network and data visualization to execute pipeline workflows.
+ * **Closed Loop Automation**- _Using telemetry generated from the network and data visualization to execute pipeline workflows.
 Example use cases are traffic flow optimization, Cyber-attack simulation, etc. Additional points for integration into AI or ML tooling such as ChatGPT, Bard, etc._

-Why did you choose to address this use case (or use cases)?*
+**Why did you choose to address this use case (or use cases)?**

+The use of telemetry is an increased focus in IT operations providing raw data to the Machine Learning / Artificial Intelligence (ML/AI) algorithms for AIOps (Artificial Intelligence for IT Operations) and Security Orchestration, Automation, and Response Solution (SOAR) solutions.

+There are open source tools to receive telemetry data, store it, visualize and alert; how should the network operator provide access to infrastructure telemetry data, in real-time, at scale across all technology stakeholders?

+Apache Kafka is an event streaming service enabling access to network telemetry across the organization for a variety of functions that include security alerting and auditing of clients accessing the network as well as more traditional uses like uplink and wireless utilization.

+Event-Driven Ansible by Red Hat enables access to Apache Kafka with a familiar tool set leveraging Certified Content Collections from a wide range of partners including Cisco, IBM and ServiceNow.

-What specific customer problem(s) do you plan to address?*
+**What specific customer problem(s) do you plan to address?**

+Initial network automation approaches focused on the integrations of systems in a client/server architecture using Application Programming Interfaces (APIs).
+Just as software applications have evolved to a service orientated, loosely coupled architecture, so should how modern networks are managed and audited.

-Please provide a description of your proposed idea:*
+**Please provide a description of your proposed idea:**

+The solution demonstrates how previously developed network and security automation software (published on Cisco DevNet Code Exchange) can be integrated into an extensible system leveraging cloud managed services, open-source software and OEM product offerings.

-How does your idea relate to the use case(s) you selected above?*
+**How does your idea relate to the use case(s) you selected above?**

+The solution adopts service-oriented approach to the publishing and consumption of network telemetry data.
+While the solution can be extended to Cisco networking (routers, switches, firewalls), the implementation leverages the Meraki API to publish both clients observed on a Meraki network along with network uplink statistics to a Kafka event streaming service.
+Utilizing Event-Driven Ansible, the telemetry is consumed for auditing, alerting and remediation by IT management systems and SOAR implementations.

 ## Invitation